The Best Coaching Questions You Could Ask Your Clients

 By focusing on learning, progress, and self-improvement, coaching questions can help clients embrace change and build a growth mindset.

 The following are some examples of these queries: What have you learned from this experience?
 What new abilities or information have you acquired?
-What actions can you do to become better going forward?
+What actions can you take to become better going forward?

 These kinds of inquiries can assist clients in adopting a growth mindset and viewing change as an opportunity for development rather than a danger or difficulty.